Is This List Missing Something?

 Michael S. Boroughs, PhD

-Dr. Boroughs is a clinical psychologist in the Behavioral Medicine Service at MGH and a Fellow at Harvard Medical School.
+Dr. Boroughs is a clinical psychologist in the Behavioral Medicine Service at Mass General and a Fellow at Harvard Medical School.
 Trained as a clinical scientist, he is a Project Director for an NIH funded multi-site clinical trial working with gay, bisexual, and other sexual minority men with trauma histories.
 He also has a grant under review to develop a psychological intervention to address bullying among LGBT emerging adults.
 He served the field for two years on the APA’s Commission on Accreditation from 2010 to 2012.
-Together with senior clinical researchers at MGH, Dr. Boroughs recently authored a journal article on cultural competence in working with gay, lesbian, bisexual, and transgender individuals in psychological practice.
+Together with senior clinical researchers at Mass General, Dr. Boroughs recently authored a journal article on cultural competence in working with gay, lesbian, bisexual, and transgender individuals in psychological practice.
 Dr. Boroughs’ clinical and research interests include body image and physical appearance, human sexuality and gender roles, and sexual health.
 One notable interest involves measurement and psychometric issues as they relate to sexual orientation in research and translate into psychological assessment in clinical settings.
 Additional clinical interests include substance use and its impact upon psychological and physical health outcomes.
 He is a licensed psychologist in the Commonwealth of Massachusetts, and a certified Health Service Provider.
-For appointment information, contact the MGH PAL 617-724-7792.
+For appointment information, contact the Mass General PAL at 617-724-7792.

 Anthony Provazza, LICSW

 Anthony is a clinical social worker who has over 30 years of experience in the field of psychotherapy.
 He received his undergraduate degree from U Mass Dartmouth and Masters Degree from Boston University.
 He has been providing individual and couples therapy in community mental health center settings as well as in private practice.
 He has many years of experience working with patients and their family members coping with cancer diagnoses and the impact of illness on quality of life.
 In addition, his experience and interests include assisting LGBT individuals who are struggling with coming out to family members and friends, struggles with leaving straight marriages and talking with their children about the changes in their family should they decide to end a marriage.
-Anthony currently practices in the MGH Social Service Department, Outpatient Mental Health in the Wang Building.
+Anthony currently practices in the Mass General Social Service Department, Outpatient Mental Health in the Wang Building.
 He also has a private practice in Exeter, NH.
-Phone 617-643-6438
+Phone: 617-643-6438.

-Dr. Siegel is the director of internal medicine at McLean Hospital and the MGH Internal Medicine Associates, Belmont, MA.
+Dr. Siegel is the director of internal medicine at McLean Hospital and the Mass General Internal Medicine Associates, Belmont, MA.
 He is an associate professor of medicine at Harvard Medical School and a fellow of the American College of Physicians.
 Clinical expertise includes substance dependency, eating disorders, transgender and sports medicine.
 He is the author of more than 50 original research papers on diverse subjects from medical complications of cocaine usage to the evaluation and management of hyponatremia in psychiatric patients.
 Phone: 617-855-2358

 Mark Vrahas, MD